lamberta/devkit-doc/api/event.md

 1. `{number}`

-Each input type is identified by a unique ID, for example, the mouse has the same identifier, and each finger touch will have the same ID throughout the start-move-end process.
+Each input type is identified by a unique ID, for example, the mouse will have the same identifier.
+For multi-touch input, there will be a distinct ID for each finger throughoout the drag.

 ### event.type
 1. `{string}`